jefdaj/horcrux/README.md

 1. Download and install TAILS on a USB drive, enable persistent storage with apt cache, and reboot.

-2. Clone this repository somewhere in `/live/persistent/TailsData_unlocked`, and optionally add it to your `PATH`.
+2. Clone this repository in `/live/persistent/TailsData_unlocked`,
+   and optionally add it to your `PATH`.

 3. Put the above dependencies in `live-additional-software.conf` in that folder too, then reboot and wait a couple minutes for them to be automatically installed.

-4. Check that `./horcrux --help` runs, then play around making a couple test horcruxes.
+4. Check that `horcrux --help` runs, then play around making a few test horcruxes.

 5. Reboot one more time so you can `Disable all networking` at the startup screen before generating your real keys.

+7. Practice moving your horcrux keys to separate media, destroying the originals, and putting them back together to unlock your data.
+Convince yourself it will definitely work when you need it.

+8. Finally, delete the original secrets!
+This is emotionally hard, but doing step 7 some more should help.
+You might want to wait a week or a month, then make sure your horcruxes work, then finally delete them.

 You can also repeat these steps to make a "Horcrux live USB" for friends and family.
 Copy the `verify.desktop` and `decrypt.desktop` launchers into their